 Courses offered in the past four years.

 ▹ indicates offered in the upcoming term[s]

 SPLA8201 - Intermediate Spanish I

-Each week, we will travel to a neighboring community and interact with English learners who are speakers of Spanish.
-Through a sequence of tasks and projects in English and Spanish, students will develop language skills, intercultural competence, and learning autonomy.
-This class meets only one day a week but students are expected to work on their Spanish on a daily basis.
+Each Friday, we will travel to a neighboring community and interact with English learners who are speakers of Spanish.
+Through a sequence of reflections, language tasks, and projects, students will develop language skills, intercultural competence, and learning autonomy.

 SPLA8250 - Intermediate Spanish II